Many New York schools start term again tomorrow, closed since mid-June (Yes. Summer vacations really are that long over here).

 Make yourself available for new friendships

 This is a fantastic chance to make new friends for your kids but also for you, the expat parents.
-When you are all waiting around at pick up and drop off, it’s a great chance to get to know local families.
+When you are all waiting around at school pick up and drop off, it’s a great chance to get to know local families.
 I’d say 90% of my social contact here is through other school parents, something I hadn’t experienced back in England as our kids were too young for school.

 Expect your kids to be starving and thirsty at 3 o’clock